 one - which is now called H2O) in the iPhone 4.
 All you had to do was activate the SIM,

 Perhaps you received an iPhone as a gift and don't want to sign a two year contract with AT&T, or maybe you just aren't much of a talker but still like smartphones, or maybe you don't live in an area serviced by AT&T. Whatever your situation is, you have other options.
-You can get data using an O2 SIM (now called H2O, they resell AT&T service).
+You can get data using H2O - they resell AT&T service.
 However the service plan requires a voice plan and comes with limited data.

-If you decide to unlock your iPhone then you can use Simple Mobile or T-Mobile.
+If you have an unlocked iPhone then you can use Simple Mobile or T-Mobile.
 You can get data with both of these companies as well.
-Simple Mobile resells access to T-Mobile's network so you will not receive 3G service using an iPhone.
 I purchased a Simple Mobile SIM from their website here.
 They also have a network of resellers in various retail stores so check their site.
 You can get data, tether, use MMS and FaceTime on Simple Mobile and T-Mobile.
 Simple Mobile will require you to pay every month: you can't keep your minutes over a long period of time like you can with H2O or T-Mobile pre-paid accounts.

 It is possible to restore the iPhone with an inactive AT&T, Cingular, GoPhone, H2O, and a newly purchased O2 SIM. they will activate the iPhone.
 You can purchase airtime recharge cards at most convenience or electronics store.
 You must purchase an AT&T GoPhone SIM directly from an AT&T store so that it will work with your iPhone.
 If you purchase one bundled with a phone it most likely will not work.

 I purchased an O2 pre-paid SIM card at Best Buy.
 You can see their site here.